scripting/drummerSupport/README.md

 ### Questions/comments...

-Add an item to this thread, or start one of your own.
+Add an item to <a href="https://github.com/scripting/drummerTesting/issues/38">this thread</a>, or start one of your own.

 Remember, when explaining a problem be sure to